monarch-initiative/phenogrid/README.md

 In the root directory of this project, you can see an HTML file called `hpotree.html`, and this file renders the HP tree and MP tree along with the Phenogrid grid rendering to show some interesting relationships.

+The generated HP tree shows the corresponding positions of the source phenotypes in the HPO tree hierarchy.
+This is more useful to identify the source phenotypes compared with just a plain list of phenotypes.
+And the MP tree next to the HP tree is dynamically generated based on the matching HP id.
+In the Phenogrid rendering, a given HP id has a matching list of mouse models, and these models along with the actual MP ids are rendered in this MP tree.
+This gives you another perspective to inspect the relationship.

 ## Configuration Parameters